-Axsome Therapeutics, Inc. ("Axsome" or the "Company") is a clinical stage biopharmaceutical company developing novel therapies for central nervous system ("CNS") disorders for which there are limited treatment options.
+Axsome Therapeutics, Inc. ("Axsome" or the "Company") is a clinical-stage biopharmaceutical company developing novel therapies for central nervous system ("CNS") disorders for which there are limited treatment options.
 By focusing on this therapeutic area, the Company is addressing significant and growing markets where current treatment options are limited or inadequate.
-The Company's product candidate portfolio includes five product candidates, AXS-05, AXS-09, AXS-07, and AXS-06, which are being developed for multiple indications.
+The Company's core CNS portfolio includes four product candidates, AXS-05, AXS-07, AXS-09, and AXS-12, which are being developed for multiple indications.
+The Axsome Pain and Primary Care business unit ("Axsome PPC") houses Axsome's pain and primary care assets, including AXS-02 and AXS-06, and intellectual property which covers these and related product candidates and molecules being developed by Axsome and others.
 The Company aims to become a fully integrated biopharmaceutical company that develops and commercializes differentiated therapies that expand the treatment options available to caregivers and improve the lives of patients living with CNS disorders.
 The Company was incorporated on January 12, 2012 in the State of Delaware and now has operations in the United States and Australia.

-The accompanying unaudited interim consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim information and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for reporting on Form 10-Q. Accordingly, certain information and footnote disclosure normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-These interim consolidated financial statements should be read in conjunction with the audited financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 filed with the SEC on March 7, 2018.
+The accompanying unaudited interim consolidated financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States ("U.S. GAAP") for interim information and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for reporting on Form 10-Q. Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
+These unaudited interim consolidated financial statements should be read in conjunction with the audited financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 filed with the SEC on March 15, 2019.

 In the opinion of management, the unaudited interim consolidated financial statements reflect all adjustments, which are normal recurring adjustments, necessary for the fair presentation of the financial information for the interim periods.
-The results of operations for the three months ended March 31, 2018 are not necessarily indicative of the operating results for the full fiscal year or any future period.
+The results of operations for the three months ended March 31, 2019 are not necessarily indicative of the operating results for the full fiscal year or any future period.